Effective from 24th December 2021

 4.1.
 Customer shall pay the Fees to Lumi in accordance with the Order Form and this Clause 4.

 4.2.
-Subject to the initial payment due upon placing any order, payments due under this Agreement shall be made in cleared funds within 30 days of the date of the relevant invoice.
+Payments due under this Agreement shall be made in cleared funds within thirty (30) days of the date of the relevant invoice.

 4.4.
 All sums payable under this Agreement shall be free and clear of all deductions or withholdings whatsoever unless the deduction or withholding is required by law or is made in accordance with the provisions of this Agreement.
 If any deductions or withholdings are required by law to be made from the payment of any sum, Customer shall pay to Lumi such sums as will, after that deduction or withholding has been made, leave Lumi with the same amount as it would have been entitled to receive in the absence of any such requirement to make such withholding or deduction.